SimonButtazzi/node-red-contrib-boolean-parser/README.md

 ### Docker

-running node-red in an docker environment this should do the job:
+Running node-red in an docker environment this should do the job:

-enter container:
+Enter container:

 ```
 docker exec -it <containername> /bin/bash
 ```
-inside container:
+Inside container run the following command in your Node-RED user directory - typically `/data`:

 ```
-cd /data
 npm install node-red-contrib-boolean-parser
 ```